codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 The builder is responsible for executing all your builds and notifying the Codefresh GUI for their status.
 You can also access internal cluster resources that are normally not accessible to the SAAS hosted Codefresh builders.

-You can still run builds in the Codefresh SAAS infrastructure if you wish so both approaches are valid at the same time.
+You can still run builds in the Codefresh SAAS infrastructure if you wish, and therefore both approaches are valid at the same time.

 ## Usage and Billing